 The close of another year often prompts people to reflect on their achievements – or disappointments – over the previous 12 months.
 Some people mourn the loss of another year of their lives.
 Suggestions include:

 - Make a conscious effort to list all the positive things you did or experienced during the year.

 - If possible, mend fences.
 Contact those people you miss and make steps towards reconciliation.

 - Appreciate that your feelings may be due to a combination of Christmas-related factors including money worries, the pressure of last-minute shopping and unrealistic expectations of festive cheer.
 Remind yourself that many of these negative feelings will pass once the New Year is underway.
+Or even by tomorrow.